bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 ## Partner program
-Our BigCommerce Partner Program includes access to training, sales enablement, and a referral network to get more clients and build better ecommerce experiences.
+The BigCommerce Partner Program includes access to training, sales enablement, and a referral network to get more clients and build better ecommerce experiences.
+Becoming an official BigCommerce partner will authorize you to provide best-of-breed solutions to the fast-growing online businesses we host.

 The following sections outline the steps required to sell single-click apps in the [BigCommerce App Marketplace](https://www.bigcommerce.com/apps).
 Doing so requires a partnership application and acceptance will authorize you to provide best-of-breed solutions to the fast-growing online businesses we host.